OldSneerJaw/synctos/README.md

 There are a number of validation types that can be used to define each property/element/key's expected format in a document.

-Validation types for simple data types:
+Validation for simple data types:

 * `string`: The value is a string of characters.
 Additional parameters:
   * `mustNotBeEmpty`: If `true`, an empty string is not allowed.
 Defaults to `false`.